LLTrs/measure-height-using-opencv/README.md

   - `yarn start`

     Start kibana and have it include this plugin.
-You can pass any arguments
+You can pass any arguments that you would normally